Navigating the Unique Regulatory Challenges of Digital Health Technologies

 Balancing Convenience With Regulation

 The advancements in digital health technologies have made health care convenient for many, including those who don’t have easy access to on-site health care solutions.
-For the general public, it’s encouraged engagement with wearables, for instance, promoting a healthier lifestyle, while it has also garnered popularity among the older population by offering real-time monitoring of potential problems, giving them the confidence to carry on independently with reassurance.
+The general public, for instance, has been encouraged to use wearables to promote a healthier lifestyle.
+And digital health technologies have become popular among older populations by offering real-time monitoring of potential problems, giving them the confidence to carry on independently with reassurance.
 When digital health technologies are designed with considerations for regulatory compliance, security, and privacy, they not only avoid potential market obstacles but also maximize benefits for users.

 — Phyllis Meng, cofounder and CEO of Pure Global, brings a diverse data analytics and technology background to her role.
 With experience gained from positions as a key data expert at Citadel Securities and technical team leader at Google, she blends artificial intelligence and biomedical engineering to develop innovative platforms for regulatory and compliance professionals.